-Currently, each mission on Maze must have at least one defined path, and it is only considered complete once a tester reaches the end screen of the path.
+Currently, each prototype test on Maze must have at least one defined path, and it is only considered complete once a tester reaches the end screen of the path.

-This means that the ability to let testers navigate through your prototype without a defined goal is not supported directly.
+This means that the ability to let testers navigate through your prototype without a defined goal in the context of concept testing is not fully supported yet.

-This article explores a workaround using a prototype block and some adaptations in your design file.
+This article explores couple of workarounds using a prototype block and some adaptations in your design file.

 In this article: